psv-plugins-archive/makepsmgreatagain/README.md

 Switched to Userland Plugin (.suprx)
 Now enables "SecurityCritical" on all apps in PSM Dev (FOR ULTIMATE C# CAPIBILITYS!)
 You can now use Start + UP to exit back to the PSM Developer application.
-Probably only reF00D works now xD
+Probably only reF00D works with it now xD

 Download: https://bitbucket.org/SilicaAndPina/makepsmgreatagain/downloads/MakePsmGreatAgain.suprx